Factory Acts: Reaction, retreats, and abandonment

-Factories Act 1844 ('Graham's Factory Act')
+Factory Act 1844 (Graham's Factory Act)

 In 1844 Graham again introduced a bill to bring in a new act and repeal the Labour of Children, etc., in Factories Act 1833 (3 & 4 Will.
 4. c.
 103).
 The bill gave educational issues a wide berth, but otherwise largely repeated the 'labour clauses' of Graham's 1843 bill, with the important difference that the existing protection of young persons (a twelve-hour day and a ban on night working) was now extended to women of all ages.
 In committee, Lord Ashley moved an amendment to the bill's clause 2, which defined the terms used in subsequent (substantive) clauses; his amendment changed the definition of 'night' to 6 p.m. to 6 a.m. – after allowing 90 minutes for meal breaks only ten-and-a-half hours could be worked; this passed by nine votes.
 On clause 8, limiting the hours of work for women and young persons, the motion setting a twelve-hour day was defeated (by three votes: 183–186) but Lord Ashley's motion setting the limit at ten hours was also defeated (by seven votes:181–188).

 Voting on this bill was not on party lines, the issue revealing both parties to be split into various factions.
-On clause 8, both 'ten' and 'twelve' hours were rejected (with exactly the same members voting) because five members voted against both 'ten' and 'twelve'.
+On clause 8, both 'ten' and 'twelve' hours were rejected (with exactly the same members voting) because five members voted against both "ten" and "twelve".
 Faced with this impasse, and having considered and rejected the option of compromising on some intermediate time such as eleven hours, (Note: Of the five MPs who voted 'against both 'ten' and 'twelve', three seem to have given no explanation, of the other two William Aldam spoke in support of an eleven-hour day in the 22 March debate, William Ewart spoke in favour of an eleven-hour compromise in the 25 March debate.)
 Graham withdrew the bill, preferring to replace it by a new one which amended, rather than repealed, the Labour of Children, etc., in Factories Act 1833 (3 & 4 Will.
 4. c.
 103).

 Richard Monckton Milnes, a Radical MP warned the government during the debate on clause 8 that Ashley's first victory could never be undone by any subsequent vote: morally the Ten-Hour question had been settled; the government might delay, but could not now prevent, a Ten-Hour Act.
 However, the new bill left the 1833 definition of 'night' unaltered (and so gave no opportunity for redefinition) and Lord Ashley's amendment to limit the working day for women and young persons to ten hours was defeated heavily (295 against, 198 for), it having been made clear that the ministers would resign if they lost the vote.

-As a result, the Factories Act 1844 (7 & 8 Vict. c.
+As a result, the Factory Act 1844 (7 & 8 Vict. c.
 15) again set a twelve-hour day, its main provisions being: